SnapBack

 In this guide:

-• How SnapBack detects Copilot mistakes
+• How SnapBack detects and attributes Copilot changes

 • Setting up both extensions together

-Why You Need SnapBack With Copilot
+Why Use SnapBack With Copilot

 • ✅ Autocompleting boilerplate